Breast Revision Surgery in Palos Verdes, CA

 - If a breast implant was malpositioned during the previous procedure, bottoming out, double bubble deformity, or inadequate cleavage can develop.

-- Depending on the issue, Dr. Boyd may reshape and tighten the breast pocket, remove scar tissue, and/or replace the implant with a new implant in a more favorable position.
-The muscle may need to be repaired or released.
+- Depending on the issue, Dr. Boyd may reshape and tighten the breast pocket, remove scar tissue, and/or replace the implant with a new one in a more favorable position.
+The pectoral muscle may need to be repaired or released.

 - The breast implant shell loses its integrity and ruptures, causing potentially noticeable asymmetry and pain as well as capsular contracture.